Septima Poinsette Clark: Marriage and children

 While teaching at Avery from 1919 to 1920, Clark met Nerie David Clark.
 He worked as a warden cook on a submarine in the navy during World War I. In late 1920, she went to teach in McClellanville until 1922.
-She and Nerie wrote letters back and forth and dated for approximately three years and got married in 1923.
-They got married in McClellanville and then shortly moved to Hickory, North Carolina, Nerie's hometown.
+She and Nerie wrote letters back and forth and dated for approximately three years.
+In 1923, they were married in McClellanville and then shortly moved to Hickory, North Carolina, Nerie's hometown.
 Clark's mother was disgraced by her marriage.
 Victoria believed that to marry any man outside of the state is to marry a stranger.
 She refused to have her in-laws for dinner or for any occasion.
 The marriage severed Victoria and Septima's relationship.

 While living in Hickory with Nerie's family, Clark became aware of the many cultural and ideal differences they had.
 They grew up in different worlds; a mountain man and a low-country girl.
-In Hickory, Clark attended the church Nerie's family did, which was an African Methodist church.
+In Hickory, Clark attended the same church as Nerie's family, which was an African Methodist church.
 She found this church to be much more of a community than her church in Charleston, the United Methodist Church.
-Throughout Clark's religious journey in life, she found there are many ways to serve God, rather than only one correct way.
+Throughout Clark's religious journey in life, she found that there are many ways to serve God, rather than only one correct way.
 Clark got homesick, so they moved back to Charleston, where she taught at Promise Land again from 1926 to 1929.

-In Charleston, they had their first child, which died.
+In Charleston, they had their first child, who died.
 Clark viewed the death of her baby as a punishment to her because she married a man not from South Carolina.
 Her mother was not sympathetic and refused to help her; however, her father was friendlier towards her.
 To get over her lost baby, she took a job with a white woman for a summer.
 They stayed in the mountains for the summer and the woman was helpless, which gave Clark optimism and hope.
 She then moved to Columbia and began teaching in 1929.
 It was in Columbia she got much more involved in civic activities.